What is an aquarium air pump?

-Some people call it a “bubbler” or a “bubble maker”, while some others have no idea what it is.
-The equipment make bubbles you see in the aquariums is a series of connected parts and accessories rather than just one single component.
-An aquarium air pump is the key component amongst them.
+Some people call it a “bubbler” or a “bubble maker,” while some others have no idea what it is.
+The equipment makes bubbles you see in the aquariums is a series of connected parts and accessories instead of just one single component.
+An aquarium air pump is a crucial component amongst them.

 To make it more secure for safety reasons, you also need

-4. An air check valve to prevent the water from goes backward to the air pump in case of a power outage.
+4. An air check valve to prevent the water from goes back to the air pump in case of a power outage.

-It is very easy once you have all the necessary accessories.
+It is straightforward once you have all the necessary accessories.

 1. Choose a safe location for your aquarium air pump